laraxot/module_user_fila4/docs/widget_translation_rules.md

 - Code quality requirements
 - Documentation standards

-All widget development should follow these rules to maintain consistency and quality across the SaluteOra project.
+All widget development should follow these rules to maintain consistency and quality across the <nome progetto> project.